Sallie Mae (SLM)

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For Sallie Mae, its two-year annual EPS growth of 45.3% was higher than its five-year trend.
-We love it when earnings growth accelerates, especially when it accelerates off an already high base.
+For Sallie Mae, its two-year annual EPS growth of 20.2% was higher than its five-year trend.
+This acceleration made it one of the faster-growing financials companies in recent history.

-In Q3, Sallie Mae reported EPS of $0.63, up from negative $0.23 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Sallie Mae’s full-year EPS of $2.85 to grow 16.5%.
+In Q4, Sallie Mae reported EPS of $1.12, up from $0.50 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Sallie Mae’s full-year EPS of $3.47 to shrink by 20.4%.

 Sallie Mae Return on Equity